A shared workspace that empowers large groups of people

 Set up your profile

 Using a photo makes it easier for people to tell who is who, because in larger organizations multiple people have same first names, such as Lisa or Michael.
-In Together for 2020, or any group that is itself a group of groups, it’s also helpful to let people know what organization and local group you are active with, if any.
+In Volunteer Blue, or any group that is itself a group of groups, it’s also helpful to let people know what organization and local group you are active with, if any.

 To set up your profile: